-STANDARD BOOK OR VIDEO CHECKOUT Standard checkout of items is 14 days.
+STANDARD BOOK OR VIDEO CHECKOUT Standard Book Checkout: 14 days Video Checkout: 4 days

 DAMAGE CHARGES

 Damage charges are levied to repair material or to compensate for the decreased value of materials due to irreparable damage.
 Damage charges will be assessed at actual replacement cost.
 A standard replacement charge is assessed when the damaged item cannot be circulated any longer or is replaced.